cloud-gov/cg-site/content/ops/contingency-plan.md

 They first notify and coordinate with the people who are authorized to decide that cloud.gov is in a contingency plan situation:

 * From cloud.gov:
-    * Program Manager
+    * Program Managers
     * System Owner
     * Authorizing Official
-* From 18F:
-    * Director of Infrastructure
-    * Deputy Director of Infrastructure
+* TTS Infrastructure staff
-    * Director
-    * Deputy Director
+* 18F Products and Platforms Director

 The Incident Commander notifies and coordinates with the following people as well: